ipo-exe/plans2/README.md

 ### Step 1: install Python 3.8
 Go to https://www.python.org/downloads/ and download it.
 Make sure you add Python to PATH (checkbox on the installation wizard).

-### Step 2: install the four packages required above.
+### Step 2: install the packages
 To run Plans2 you need Numpy, Pandas, Matplotlib and Scipy.
-If you do not have already installed, you can do that using terminal or an IDE like Pycharm.
+If you do not have it already installed, you can do that by using terminal or an IDE, like Pycharm.

 On Windows terminal:

 `<C:\Windows\System32\python -m pip install --upgrade pip>` (this will update pip)